 For a complex project, we want to cover everything.
 Red rosin paper or floor shell on the floors.
 Plastic over all the furniture.
 Paper or plastic and tape on all the windows and other non-painted surfaces.
 Your home becomes a construction zone at that point.

 Exteriors are simpler than interiors.
 Exterior decorations that are fragile or sensitive, we request you move those before our arrival.
-Otherwise, we’ll move planters, patio furniture, grills, etc… away from the house.
+Otherwise, we’ll move planters, cover your Kansas City deck and patio furniture, grills, etc… away from the house.
 Other things we request are:

 - keep cars in the garage or parked on the street